 Amorgos is a tiny island, around 30kms across at its longest point, but its highest mountains reach over 800metres, and the cliffs on the southeast coast soar steeply over 400metres themselves.

 Hora is the capital, a timeless place sitting on a ridge above the main port and town of Katapola below.
-At the top of town is the 13th Century kastro and a sprinkling of windmills, and along the winding streets you'll discover some quite trendy bars and shops, as well as the beautiful Cycladian village views at every turn.
-Hora's Archaeology Museum houses some of the island's best pieces.
+At the top of town is the 13th-century kastro and a sprinkling of windmills, and along the winding streets you'll discover some quite trendy bars and shops, as well as the beautiful Cycladian village views at every turn.

 Between Hora and Katapola is Amorgos's most famous sight, the wonderful Moni Mozoviotissa, a working monastery embedded into the cliff face.
 Though it seems almost impossible that it's here at all, this monastery was built in the 11th Century.
 One of the few remaining monks will give you a tour - usually when there's enough people gathered at the tiny green door.